kota7/kgschart-r/docs/index.md

 ![](index_files/figure-markdown_github/unnamed-chunk-1-1.png)

 To see the source image file, set `keep_image` option.
-Then, the original image data is stored in the object, and can be shown by `plot` function with `image` option.
+Then, the original image data is stored in the object, which can be shown by `plot` function with `image` option.

 ``` r
 x <- kgschart(system.file("extdata/kotakun-en_US.png", package="kgschart"),